 Issue: Reentry Policy

-The original reentry concept used the problem-solving courts model giving judges a supervisory role over offenders released from incarceration.
-The evolving concept involves the courts in community planning and coordination of services to address the needs of recently released prisoners from jails and prisons and the needs of their families.
+The original reentry concept used the problem-solving courts model for offenders released from incarceration.
+The concept evolved to focus on community planning and coordination of services to address the needs of recently released prisoners from jails and prisons and the needs of their families.
 Courts are stakeholders in the planning.

-The Serious and Violent Offender Reentry Initiative is a collaborative effort among the Departments of Education, Health and Human Services, Housing and Urban Development, Justice, and Labor.
+The Serious and Violent Offender Reentry Initiative is a collaborative effort among the Departments of Education, Health and Human Services, Housing and Urban Development, Justice (DOJ), and Labor (DOL).
 The initiative is designed to help communities combine close supervision with services to help ex-offenders become law-abiding citizens, gain long-term employment, and maintain stable residence.
 The initiative targets communities with reentry efforts that involve public-private partnerships and will involve close coordination among courts, corrections staff, law enforcement, probation/parole officers, workforce investment boards, and other community-based service providers.
-Information about these initiatives and its grantees can be found on the Office of Justice Programs website.
+Information about the initiative can be found on the Office of Justice Programs website.